 1. Ensure your CRM system houses all of your data

-Every sales team will have a tech stack complete with several different data sources.
+Private capital firms often have tech stacks that are complete with several different data sources.
 While these tools are valuable for collecting data, it’s important to aggregate all your data points in one place: your CRM.

-Having one place that centralizes your data makes it easy for sellers to access that data and make educated deal decisions.
-If sellers have to spend hours searching for information they need, it often goes one of two ways: they waste valuable time sifting through data silos or they end up making less-than-ideal decisions based on fragmented data.
+Having one place that centralizes your data makes it easy for dealmakers to access that data and make educated deal decisions.
+If you have to spend hours searching for information you need, it often goes one of two ways: wasting valuable time sifting through data silos or making less-than-ideal decisions based on fragmented data.

 That doesn’t mean you should burden your team with manual data transfer either.
 When you manually manage data entry, the risk of human error and bad CRM data goes up substantially, leading to further data integrity issues.
 CRM automation tools and integrations can help your data flow seamlessly between your other business solutions and your CRM.